Baby’s Soft Spot (Sunken Fontanelles) – Causes, Treatments & Prevention

 You can prevent a sunken fontanelle by taking utmost care of the most common cause of it – dehydration.
 It is essential that your baby’s dietary intake is full of nutrition, and his little body is well-hydrated.

 - Be sure to provide fluids to your baby at regular intervals to keep the body hydrated.
-Increase the amounts of fluid given if he is suffering from diarrhoea or vomiting.
+Increase the amount of fluid given if he is suffering from diarrhoea or vomiting.

 - Mothers must eat well and stay hydrated when they are breastfeeding.

-While a slightly sunken soft spot can be normal, it is important to know when to contact the doctor for seeking help.
+While a slightly sunken soft spot can be normal, it is important to know when to contact the doctor to seek help.
 If you notice a change in the fontanelles, or you observe that the fontanelles are not flat or have sunken inwards more than usual, you must realize that the soft spot on the baby’s head can prove to be dangerous, and you should contact the doctor immediately.
-Also, when the baby is not consuming enough fluids, or is suffering from diarrhea or vomiting, it is advisable to call the doctor.
+Also, when the baby is not consuming enough fluids or is suffering from diarrhea or vomiting, it is advisable to call the doctor.

 Prognosis